 We also made an adorable, ready to print Frozone Rescue Letter.
-It’s a subscriber exclusive, so make sure to sign up for our newsletter here if you want a copy!
+It’s a subscriber exclusive, so make sure to sign up for our newsletter if you want a copy!
 (You’ll get the password to our Printables Library after signing up).
 You can also set up a similar experience if you’re using Frozen toys, saying that Elsa is responsible!

 Provide Some Tools